JannesStroehlein/Vue3-Calendar-Component/docs/README.md

 </script>
 ```

-This documentation provides a comprehensive guide to using Vue 3 Calendar Copilot.
+This documentation provides a comprehensive guide to using Vue 3 Calendar Component.
 For more advanced usage and customization options, refer to the source code and type definitions.